Meet Our Team:

 Her primary life passion is her work in shark conservation.
 She hopes that through shark awareness and educational programs, based on research and conservation efforts, people will turn the general "JAWS" fear around, wanting to help protect and save these important animals before their small remaining populations are wiped out.
 She is very proud of Hawaii and loves the opportunity to share its unique cultural ties to the sea and respect for life with visitors through One Ocean Research and Diving programs in association with Water Inspired Conservation and the many other groups she actively collaborates with.

 Check out Oceans TED talk on sharks at: https://youtu.be/UVuHuifQL8Q

 You Tube: http://youtu.be/d_UJv3zWyxQ

-SHARK SPECIALIST, PROFESSIONAL PHOTOGRAPHER AND CAPTAIN :
+SHARK SPECIALIST, PROFESSIONAL PHOTOGRAPHER/VIDEOGRAPHER AND CAPTAIN

-When Juan is not traveling and working on board with One Ocean Research and Diving his favorite thing to do is go surfing at his home break, Chuns Reef.
+When Juan is not traveling and working on board with One Ocean Research and Diving, his favorite thing to do is go surfing at his home break, Chuns Reef.

-Follow Juan and check out his amazing award winning photography on Instagram @juansharks
+Follow Juan and check out his amazing award winning photography on Instagram @JUANSHARKS

 DR. MICHELE BARNES